-'With small kitchens, I think there is plenty of scope to play with color to keep the space fresh and dynamic,' says interior designer Brooke Copp-Barton.
+'With small kitchens, I think there is plenty of scope to play with color to keep the space fresh and dynamic,' says interior designer Brooke Copp-Barton, of @home_at_brookes.
 'I prefer to keep ceilings light to give a sense of height, but usually I like color on the units to add warmth and personality.

 'With this bijou kitchen, we painted the units a fresh mint green and added a brass splashback and red-orange accents to make it warm and inviting.
 By keeping the wall and floor units the same color, it helped to zone the kitchen area as one, as this space was also the main hallway through the flat.'

 4. Go for a sky blue hue

 If you're looking for a biophilic color that connects you to nature but want something more vibrant than earthy tones, blue kitchens are perfect.